Skip to Content

 South Dakota State University has pulled out another national championship-this one in the field of quarter-scale tractors.
 While the football team grabbed a lot of attention with its first-ever Football Championship Series national title in January, the students on the quarter-scale tractor team brought home national honors for the second year in a row and third time in the past five years.
 They were competing in the International Quarter-Scale Tractor Student Design Competition organized by the American Society of Agricultural and Biological Engineers, which held the annual contest June 1-4 at the Expo Gardens Fairgrounds in Peoria, Illinois.

-2023 Jun 12
+Achievement (Other) - 2023 Jun 12

 SDSU bridge builders headed to nationals